-As we walked around Old Havana, I couldn’t help but look across the channel and wonder- “What is that giant stone wall?”
+As we walked around during our 3 days in Havana, I couldn’t help but look across the channel and wonder- “What is that giant stone wall?”
 It seemed like it went on forever, spanning almost the entire hill.

 The stone structure that had piqued my curiosity was actually a colossal colonial fortress, the largest in the Americas.
 Fortaleza de San Carlos de la Cabaña was much more than just a wall- it was a key piece to Havana’s complex fortification system, guarding the narrow entrance to the Bay of Havana.